mahboubehfaghih/challenge-machine-learning-api-deployment/README.md

 #### Step 1: Train/Finalize/Save Your Machine Learning Model
 we want to build some House’s price prediction webapp which predicts your house price based on your car’s features like "Number of bedrooms", "Living area", "Number of facades", "Surface area land" and etc. For this app, I am selecting "data Folder" dataset to train my ML model.
+After model training, I saved the model in file name “house_price_prediction.pkl”.
+This is a trained model file ready to deploy on web application.